TessorNetwork/Fury/docs/README.md

 ## What is the the software that allow this blockchain to exist ?

 `cn` is the name of the [Commercio.network](https://commercio.network) blockchain application.
-It is shipped with `commercionetworkd`: The Commercio.network software provided daemon to run a full-node of the `cn` application and the command-line interface, which enables interaction with a Commercio.network full-node.
+It is shipped with `furyd`: The Commercio.network software provided daemon to run a full-node of the `cn` application and the command-line interface, which enables interaction with a Commercio.network full-node.

 `cn` is built on top of the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) using the following modules: